 Worcestershire County Council do not employ childminders directly however we can provide advice, support and training for those wanting to set up as a childminder.

-In Worcestershire, Babcock Prime do this on our behalf.
+In Worcestershire, Education Services do this on our behalf.
 They provide initial information and guidance, support with registration, a variety of training courses and ongoing support once you are registered, including cluster meetings where you could get to know other childminders.